 Classic Itineraries – Visit Vietnam

 Vinh Moc Tunnels – The Vinh Moc tunnels are the examples of true patience and dedication.
-Built between 1965 and 1966, the tunnels are over 70 feet deep, and spread over 64,000 square feet of area.
+Built between 1965 and 1966, the tunnels are over 70 feet deep and spread over 64,000 square feet of area.
 With underground homes, a small cinema hall, and a hospital, these tunnels speak the story of that time and how a whole community used to live in these tunnels.
 Dalat – Dalat has wonderful and challenging mountains in Asia.
-With perfect climate the place offers excellent mountain biking opportunity for adventure lovers.
+With the perfect climate, the place offers excellent mountain biking opportunity for adventure lovers.